wellcomecollection/storage-service/demo/terraform/README.md

 -   For testing purposes, there is a known-working bag in the "uploads" bucket.
     This has the external identifier `test_bag` and is stored in the key `example_bag.tar.gz`.

+## Find your application logs

--   Application logs are written to an Amazon Elasticsearch cluster.
+Application logs are written to an Kibana instance running in AWS.
-    To see these logs, see the [logging instructions](readme/demo_logging.md).
+Read the [logging instructions](readme/demo_logging.md) to find out how:

+- To connect to your Kibana instance
+- To get the username/password for your Kibana instance
+- To search your logs